lumail/lumail/API.md

 * maildir_view()
     * Get the text to display in maildir-mode

-**TODO** index_view

 These methods must return a table of lines, which will then be displayed.
 The lines may contain a prefix containing colour information.
 For example:

+    function lua_view()
       local r = { "$[RED]This is red",
                   "$[YELLOW]This is yelloW!" }
       return r
+    end